-8. The right to be informed
+9. The right to be informed

-- 8.1.
-The privacy notice supplied to individuals in regards to the processing of their personal data will be written in clear, plain language which is concise, transparent, easily accessible and free of charge. - 8.2.
-If services are offered directly to a child, the school will ensure that the privacy notice is written in a clear, plain manner that the child will understand. - 8.3.
-In relation to data obtained both directly from the data subject and not obtained directly from the data subject, the following information will be supplied within the privacy notice:
+- 9.1.
+Adults and children have the same right to be informed about how the school uses their data. - 9.2.
+The privacy notice supplied to individuals, including children, in regard to the processing of their personal data will be written in clear, plain, age-appropriate language which is concise, transparent, easily accessible and free of charge. - 9.3.
+In relation to data obtained both directly from the data subject and not obtained directly from the data subject, the following information will be supplied within the privacy notice: - The identity and contact details of the controller (and where applicable, the controller's representative) and the DPO. - The purpose of, and the legal basis for, processing the data. - The legitimate interests of the controller or third party. - Any recipient or categories of recipients of the personal data. - Details of transfers to third countries and the safeguards in place. - The retention period of criteria used to determine the retention period. - The existence of the data subject's rights, including the right to: - Withdraw consent at any time. - Lodge a complaint with a supervisory authority. - The existence of automated decision making, including profiling, how decisions are made, the significance of the process and the consequences. - 9.4.
+Where data is obtained directly from the data subject, information regarding whether the provision of personal data is part of a statutory or contractual requirement, as well as any possible consequences of failing to provide the personal data, will be provided. - 9.5.
+Where data is not obtained directly from the data subject, information regarding the categories of personal data that the school holds, the source that the personal data originates from and whether it came from publicly accessible sources, will be provided. - 9.6.
+For data obtained directly from the data subject, this information will be supplied at the time the data is obtained.

-- The identity and contact details of the controller (and where applicable, the controller's representative) and the DPO. - The purpose of, and the legal basis for, processing the data. - The legitimate interests of the controller or third party. - Any recipient or categories of recipients of the personal data. - Details of transfers to third countries and the safeguards in place. - The retention period of criteria used to determine the retention period. - The existence of the data subject's rights, including the right to: - Withdraw consent at any time. - Lodge a complaint with a supervisory authority. - The existence of automated decision making, including profiling, how decisions are made, the significance of the process and the consequences. - 8.4.
-Where data is obtained directly from the data subject, information regarding whether the provision of personal data is part of a statutory or contractual requirement, as well as any possible consequences of failing to provide the personal data, will be provided. - 8.5.
-Where data is not obtained directly from the data subject, information regarding the categories of personal data that the school holds, the source that the personal data originates from and whether it came from publicly accessible sources, will be provided. - 8.6.
-For data obtained directly from the data subject, this information will be supplied at the time the data is obtained. - 8.7.
+- 9.7.
 In relation to data that is not obtained directly from the data subject, this information will be supplied: - Within one month of having obtained the data. - If disclosure to another recipient is envisaged, at the latest, before the data are disclosed. - If the data are used to communicate with the individual, at the latest, when the first communication takes place.

-9. The right of access
+10. The right of access